 The Washington State Fetal Alcohol Syndrome Diagnostic & Prevention Network (FAS DPN) started out as a single FASD diagnostic clinic at the University of Washington in Seattle in 1993.
 It was sponsored by the CDC as a FASD primary prevention study.
-The clinic expanded into a statewide network of interdisciplinary FASD diagnostic clinics linked by the core clinical/research/training clinic at the Center on Human Development and Disability at the University of Washington in Seattle, WA.
-Susan J. Astley, Ph.D., Professor of Epidemiology/Pediatrics, is the Director of the FAS DPN.
-The network was established in 1993 through Washington State Senate Bill 5688 and RCW 71.24.605.
+The clinic expanded into a statewide network of interdisciplinary FASD diagnostic clinics led by the core clinical/research/training clinic at the Center on Human Development and Disability at the University of Washington in Seattle, WA.
+Susan J. (Astley) Hemingway, Ph.D., Professor of Epidemiology/Pediatrics, is the Director of the FAS DPN.
+The network was established in 1995 through Washington State Senate Bill 5688 and RCW 71.24.605.
 Over the years it has received support from the CDC, March of Dimes, Chavez Memorial Fund, and WA State Department of Social and Health Services.
 In 2023 the WA State Legislature passed House Bill 1168 supporting statewide diagnosis and intervention efforts.

 The WA State FAS DPN has expanded both nationally and internationally through the training of interdisciplinary teams.
 Several hundred interdisciplinary teams have been trained around the world.
 Major accomplishments of the FAS DPN include: